StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Method

 \subsection{Frame-Shared Semantics Distillation}

 In VCIL, shared adapter modules inevitably drift in feature space when adapting to new tasks, leading to forgetting.
 Directly applying classic uniform-weighted distillation from CIL to video tasks ignores the differences in semantic importance and temporal stability across video features.
 This leads to a suboptimal balance between stability and plasticity.
-To address this, we propose Frame-Shared Semantics Distillation (FSSD), which leverages the unique property of videos: despite variations across frames, core semantics (e.g., action concepts) are consistently captured by a stable subset of channels across frames.
-By identifying and selectively regularizing these frame-shared informative channels, FSSD preserves prior knowledge while enabling flexible adaptation to new tasks.
+To address this, we propose Frame-Shared Semantics Distillation (FSSD), which identifies stable cross-frame channels capturing core semantics and regularizes them to preserve prior knowledge while allowing adaptation

 \textbf{Frame-Shared Semantics Distillation (FSSD).} To mitigate semantic drift across tasks, we introduce a distillation loss weighted by the frame-shared semantics importance: